Real Estate

 Building in Whangamata

-Building on a Whangamata section requires resource consent and building consent from Thames-Coromandel District Council.
-The council has specific rules around building height, site coverage, setbacks and character zones that vary by area.
-Working with a local architect or designer who understands the Whangamata building environment will help ensure a smoother consent process.
+Building on a section needs resource and building consent.
+You get these from Thames-Coromandel District Council.
+The council has specific rules.
+These cover building height, site coverage, setbacks and character zones.
+The rules vary by area.
+Work with a local architect or designer.
+They understand the Whangamata building environment.
+This helps ensure a smoother consent process.

 Tips for Buyers